teronlabs/decimate/src/README.md

     * minTests: A desired minimum number of tests or rounds to be carried out.
 Passing tests having fewer than minTests rounds will be flagged with an `*`.
 Fails with fewer than maxFails(minTests) test faillures will also be flagged with an `*`.
     * testID: A string containing the name of the individual IID test to check.
         * If testID="", the 'worst' test is selected and checked.
-        * 'Worst' means the test(s) having the lowest number of passes, and of those, the test(s) with the maximum total tests.
+        * 'Worst' is chosen from the failing tests, or from all tests if none fail.
+'Worst' means the test(s) having the lowest number of passes, and of those, the test(s) with the maximum total tests.
     * maxFails: A function which takes as input the number of tests and returns the maximum number of failing tests compatible with an overall pass.
         * E.g. if at least 147 passes out of 150 tests is required to declare a pass over the 150 tests, then maxFails(150) returns 3 = 150 - 147.
         * Typically, the provided 'failTable' function is used, but users may supply their own if desired.
-* Return value: outcome
+* Return values: outcome, needStarMessage
     * outcome has the following possible values and meanings:
         * "FAIL" - Enough individual tests failed that the overall result is a fail, whether the cutoff is for the actual number of rounds or the minimum number of rounds.
         * "FAIL *" - The actual number of rounds failed, but not enough rounds were tested to know if it would have failed if the requested number of rounds were tested.
         * "pass *" - The actual number of rounds passed, but less than the requested minimum number of rounds were tested.
         * "pass" - At least the requested minimum number of rounds were tested and they passed.
+    * needStarMessage: True when the outcome was "FAIL *" or "pass *"
 * Usage:

-    result_outcome(results, resNum, minTests, testID="", maxFails=failTable)
+    outcome, needStarMessage = result_outcome(results, resNum, minTests, testID="", maxFails=failTable)

 ### result_datestamp_range
 * Purpose: Return a list of results containing only those results in the specified dateRange.